nsidc/earthaccess/docs/user_guide/authenticate.md

 Enter your Earthdata password:
 ```

-You don't need to assign the result of `earthaccess.login()` to a variable but doing so enables access session information.
+You don't need to assign the result of `earthaccess.login()` to a variable but doing so enables access to session information.
 These are discussed in [Accessing Session Information]().

 Setting `strategy=interactive` will force a manual login.